lewool/toupee/README.md

 # 2. Indexing trial types
 Most data analyses will require comparing some types of trials to other types of trials (e.g., correct _vs._ incorrect, left _vs._ right).
 Generally, the repository calls these trial _conditions_ and there are a few scripts that will let you index the trials of your choosing.

-1. `contrasts = getUniqueContrasts(expInfo)` is a helper function that gives you a 1xn vector of all contrasts used in the session
+`contrasts = getUniqueContrasts(expInfo)` is a helper function that gives you a 1xn vector of all contrasts used in the session

-2.`initTrialConditions` lets you call specific name-value pairs to identify the exact conditions you want to focus on.
+`initTrialConditions` lets you call specific name-value pairs to identify the exact conditions you want to focus on.
 The available pairs are:
   * `'repeatType'`: `{'all'}`, `{'random'}`, or `{'baited'}`
   * `'movementDir'`: `{'all'}`, `{'cw'}`, or `{'ccw'}` ('cw' refers to the movement a mouse would make to correctly report a left-side stimulus)
   * `'movementTime'`: `{'all'}`, `{'early'}`, or `{'late'}` (refers to when the mouse made its first movement with respect to the cue delay)